zmip/bootstrap-formform/README.md

 ## Example

-no online example yet, in progress
+no online example yet, but the formform_demo.html demo file will show what is possible.

 ## Dependencies